 Found art is art made with ordinary objects, and recycled art is art made out of discarded materials and trash.
 Found art challenges the concept of what constitutes art; recycled art is about repurposing and reusing materials.

 Below are some fun crafts for children with special needs that you can do inside with your child, using components you find in your recycling bin and around the house.
-Your child will be building her fine motor, coordination and concentration skills, stretching her creative ‘muscles,’ and even absorbing some elementary physics, all while relaxing and having a good time.
+Your child will be building her fine motor, coordination and concentration skills, stretching her creative ‘muscles,’ and even absorbing some elementary physics, all while relaxing and having fun.

-These are good starting points for what you and your child can make using recycled and found items; your imagination is the best source.
+These are good starting points for what you and your child with special needs can make using recycled and found items; your imagination is the best source.

 An assemblage is a work of art made by grouping found or unrelated objects, usually incorporating elements that project out of a two-dimensional medium — like a collage, but three-dimensional.